 - Progressive AJAX loading of the translation in real-time would make loading less painful

-- The prototype I originally wrote doesn’t work anymore and I had concerns about security of input (cross-site scripting), so I will not put it back online anytime soon
+- The prototype I originally wrote doesn’t work anymore (encoding problems) and I had concerns about security of input (cross-site scripting), so I will not put it back online anytime soon